EnriqueGS88/EnriqueGS88/README.md

 ## What I've done 👷‍♂️

 Recently created an NFT that generates its image from a verifiable random number.
-Then stored this image forever on the Ethereum blockchain on the block [redacted] transaction [redacted].
+Then stored this image forever on the Ethereum blockchain on the block ?_[redacted]_ transaction _[redacted]_.

-The OpenSea collection is here: [redacted]
+The OpenSea collection is here: _[redacted]_

 ## What I want to do next 🚀

-The intersection between NFTs and DeFi overly exciting for me.
+The intersection between NFTs and DeFi is quite exciting for me.
 I want to experiment with insurance, options, rebasing tokens + an NFT on top of it.
-I want to build something nice that leverages both practices.
+I want to build something nice that implements both practices.